Yaxuanzhang5/app-review-source-validation/README.md

 The immediate duplicate handling run confirms that the pipeline can avoid duplicate review rows when the same records are collected again.

-The Day 2 repeated collection run confirms that the pipeline can continue from an existing database and capture previously unseen review records after time has passed.
+The Day 2 and Day 3 repeated collection runs confirm that the pipeline can continue from an existing database and capture previously unseen review records after time has passed.

 The next repeated tests should check:

-- whether the pipeline remains stable across several collection runs
+- whether the pipeline remains stable across additional collection runs
 - whether new reviews can continue to be captured over time
 - whether already-known reviews continue to be identified as existing records
 - whether run-level metadata remains consistent